karimmd/CScanner/README.md

 finally <a href="http://en.wikipedia.org/wiki/GNU_Compiler_Collection" target="_blank"><strong>GCC</strong></a> has been used to compile the final executable file

-     gcc lex.yy.c y.tab.c -o test   (here test is the application name) g++ y.tab.c lex.yy.c -o test   (i have made some change adding extern C function,but with extern C cant compile with gcc,so i have uploaded a seperated yacc file)
+     gcc lex.yy.c y.tab.c -o test   (here test is the application name) g++ y.tab.c lex.yy.c -o test   (i have made some change adding extern C function,but with extern C you cant compile with gcc,so you need to use g++ command)

 Now to run the scanner you should

-    (linux)     ./test first.c second.c warnings.txt
+    (linux)     ./test input.c output.c warnings.txt
-    (windows) test.exe first.c second.c warnings.txt
+    (windows) test.exe input.c output.c warnings.txt

-Here "second.c" is the re-writted safer version of the code.
+Here "output.c" is the re-writted safer version of the code.
 Even You can use the text extension instead of c extension.

-It means the first c(it can scan cpp extension too) is the file you want to scan, second.c is the safer version of the code,the scanner will try to produce and the warnings should be the vulnerability function alarm.If you check the y.y file,you can see some printf function containing those warnings.
+It means the input.c (it can scan cpp extension too) is the file you want to scan, output.c is the safer version of the code,the scanner will try to produce and the warnings should be the vulnerability function alarm.If you check the y.y file,you can see some printf function containing those warnings.

 <a href="http://imgur.com/riy0P1h"><img src="http://i.imgur.com/riy0P1h.png" title="Hosted by imgur.com"/></a>